albers/azure-quarkus-native-demo/postgres-workload-id/README.md

 Resources:
 - An Azure Database for PostgreSQL flexible servers
-- A Kubernetes cluster enabled for workload identity where you have permission to create deployments.
+- A Kubernetes cluster that is enabled for workload identity where you have permission to create deployments.

 > See [../infra/README.md](../infra/README.md) for an automated way to create the resources for this demo.